 Here is a three-day plan you can start to begin increasing your attention right away.

-1. When your attention is optimum and when it is low?
-Consider various times, tasks, people, places (like going to a daily business meeting in the afternoon)
+- When your attention is optimum and when it is low?
+Consider various times, tasks, people, places (like going to a daily business meeting in the afternoon).

-2. If you feel your attention is low, ask: Am I too mellow?
+- If you feel your attention is low, ask: Am I too mellow?
 Or the opposite, am I too anxious?
 Is my mood in my way?
 Is there something invading my thoughts I need to get off my mind?
 Am I having destructive thoughts?
-Etc.

 The following is a list of strategies that can help.

-1. EMPTY YOUR MIND.
-Delete negative emotions from your mind and replace with a clean and open mindset.
+- Empty your mind.
+Delete negative emotions from your mind and replace them with a clean and open mindset.

-2. TAKE A BREATH.
-Take a good breath.
+- Take a breath.
 Breathe in through your nose and exhale through your mouth.
 What’s important is to put your attention on the sound (both in-breath and out).
 Make this sound your prompt to pause and evaluate the data you need to make your next move.
 The more you do this the more you will ingrain the process in your mind, the more automatically you will begin to get your bearings in the future.

-4. USE POWER WORDS OR PHRASES.
+- Use power words or phrases.
 This is a favorite in athletics.
-You’ve all heard a coach trying to move a player one way or asnother by shouting, “Go, go, go!”
+You’ve all heard a coach trying to move a player one way or another by shouting, “Go, go, go!”
 Or “Be strong!”
 Or “Lighten up, lighten up!”
 My favorite power phrase comes from the Tao Te Ching, “Be Like Water,” on which I wrote an entire book, exploring it in terms of athletics, Eastern wisdom, and especially day-by-day living.
 Lao Tzu makes water (in the TTC) his guiding metaphor for any life situation.
 Ask: What quality of water would be most appropriate presently?
 To be: light, quick, still, reflecting, invisible, cold and solid, to go over, under, around or over things and so on.
 I love this anthem.

-Of course this plan only handles a few patterns of distraction.
-Realistically it cannot handle all.
-It is, however, a start toward understanding and implementing self regulation.
+Of course, this plan only handles a few patterns of distraction.
+Realistically, it cannot handle all of them.
+It is, however, a start toward understanding and implementing self-regulation.

 To learn more techniques you can use to sharpen your attention, check out of my book, Can I Have Your Attention?
 How to Think Fast, Find Your Focus and Sharpen Your Concentration.